watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/select-greeting-action/README.md

-# Change launcher and home screen text for Watson Assistant web chat
+# Select greeting action for Watson Assistant web chat

 **For a full walk through of how this code works, please visit [the tutorial page](DOCS.md) in the Watson Assistant documentation.**